Tag question: In Celtic languages

+In Esperanto

+While its first usage is to be placed at first word of a sentence to turn it into a question, the particle ĉu can also be appended at the end of any assertion to render a tag question.

 In French

-Question tags are not very common in French.
+Question tags are not very common in French literature.

-The structure n'est-ce pas? (literally "isn't it?", more idiomatically glossed to English as "isn't it true?") is nowadays considered very formal or obsolete.
-Unlike in English, the question tag n'est-ce pas? can be used after any subject and verb.
+The structure n'est-ce pas ? (literally "isn't it?", more idiomatically glossed to English as "isn't it true?") is nowadays considered very formal or obsolete.
+Unlike in English, the question tag n'est-ce pas ? can be used after any subject and verb.